Troubleshooting Marine Air Conditioning

 - Look for kinks, broken connections or blockages in the ductwork.
 If you had work done recently on your boat, you may find ducts that were compressed or blocked that need to be fixed

 - Measure the size of your vents and returns.
-Compare the total square inches of each with the manufacturers requirements to ensure ample air flow.
+Compare the total square inches of each with the manufacturers requirements to ensure ample air flow for the required cooling capacities.
 It is possible that your system doesn't have enough airflow for certain weather conditions (like hotter, more humid air) or water temperatures.
 In other words, your system may work fine until the air is too humid or the seawater is too warm - because you don't have enough air flow to compensate for the greater workload of your boat's AC system which will cause your marine air conditioner coils to freeze

 - Check for any clothing, towels, blanket or pillows that might be blocking the airflow out of your boat a c system.
 Even blocking one vent can cause some marine a c systems to throw a code and shut down